The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application:

-- Create mandala-like compositions using the human form.
+- Create mandala-like compositions using the human form, either with a single, contorted body or with multiple figures arranged symmetrically.

 Hannah Wilke